pzzhang/tsvviewer/README.md

     ```

 2. Second, copy (or link) a dataset into a sub-folder under `data`.
+    For simplicity, you may want to just link to my data folder `/data/home/pengchuanzhang/GitHub/tsvviewer/data` to get the first run.

-    For example, for a VOC dataset with `train.tsv` and `test.tsv`, the folder structure is as follows:
+    Another example: for a VOC dataset with `train.tsv` and `test.tsv`, the folder structure is as follows:
     ```
     .../tsvviewer/data$ tree voc20
     voc20